England tour of Pakistan 2021: England Cricket Board has finalized a short T20I tour of Pakistan in October next year.

 In a series which will further prepare both Pakistan and England for the ICC T20 World Cup 2021 in India, the first and the second T20I will be played on October 14 and 15 respectively.
 Following a two-match series, both the teams will travel to India on October 16 for the world event.

-At the moment, England’s tour of Pakistan will be the first time that any major Test playing nation will visit Pakistan since 2009.
+At the moment, England’s tour of Pakistan will be the second time that any major Test playing nation will visit Pakistan since 2009.
 As far as England are concerned, their last tour of Pakistan was in 2005-06 for three Tests and five ODIs under Marcus Trescothick and Michael Vaughan respectively.

 England tour of Pakistan 2021